 (3) Subject to section 16(7), inspectors are subject to the control and direction of the State mining engineer and are to act in such areas of the State as the State mining engineer directs.

-[Section 17 amended by No. 33 of 2014 s.
+[Section 17 amended: No. 33 of 2014 s.
 5.]

 18. District and special inspectors